Targeted Active Learning for Bayesian Decision-Making: Problem formulation

 Here the notation $\Hh[p(.)]$ denotes the differential entropy of a probability distribution \citep{shannon1948mathematical}.
 This idea has then been considered by several authors, see for example \citet{bernardo1979expected, mackay1992information,houlsby2011bayesian,hernandez2014predictive}.

-The criterion of Eq.~\eqref{eq-eig} can be rearranged in a form which computes entropies in the outcome space (coined ``BALD'' by \citet{houlsby2011bayesian}) rather than the parameter space, which allows to define it in a non-parametric setting:
+Note that the criterion of Eq.~\eqref{eq-eig} can be rearranged in a form which computes entropies in the outcome space rather than the parameter space (this has been coined ``BALD'' by \citet{houlsby2011bayesian}), which allows to define it in a non-parametric setting: